powsybl/powsybl.github.io/docs/tutorials/loadflow/loadflow.md

-# Declare the new load-flow implementation in the configuration file.
+# Declare the new load-flow implementation in the configuration file

-In order to configure powsybl to use the new load-flow implementation, you must declare it in the [configuration file](../../configuration/configuration.md): in the specifics, add the loadflow factory implementation in the `LoadFlowFactory` tag of the [`componentDefaultConfig` section](../../configuration/modules/componentDefaultConfig.md).
+In order to configure PowSyBl to use the new load-flow implementation, you have to declare it in the [configuration file](../../configuration/configuration.md): in the specifics, add the loadflow factory implementation in the `LoadFlowFactory` tag of the [`componentDefaultConfig` section](../../configuration/modules/componentDefaultConfig.md).

 ## YAML